The Fabulous Shirley Bassey

-The Fabulous Shirley Bassey is the third studio album by Welsh singer Shirley Bassey, and her first for Columbia Records.
-It was recorded with Geoff Love and his orchestra, and peaked at #12 in the UK album chart in early 1961.
-Released in 1959, this was the first studio album from Shirley Bassey with completely new material.
-Her two previous albums issued on the Philips label were collections of new recordings and previously released material, recorded between 1956 and 1958.
+The Fabulous Shirley Bassey is the third studio album by Welsh singer Shirley Bassey and her first for Columbia Records.
+It was recorded with Geoff Love and his orchestra and peaked at number 12 in the UK album chart in early 1961.
+Released in 1959, this was the first studio album by Bassey composed completely of new material.
+Her two previous albums, issued on the Philips label, were collections of new recordings and previously released material, recorded between 1956 and 1958.

 The album was issued in mono and stereo.
-In 1997 the Dutch company Disky Records issued a 2-CD set entitled Original Gold, four tracks from the album "A Foggy Day in London Town", "April In Paris", "The Man That Got Away" and "They Can't Take that Away from Me" were included, all were previously unavailable on CD at this time.
-EMI at Abbey Road, London provided the mono masters, instead of stereo, for this release.
-Unlike other artists, such as Cliff Richard and the Beatles, EMI has not re-issued any complete Shirley Bassey album in mono on CD.
-The stereo version of this album was issued on CD in 1999 by EMI.
+In 1997, the Dutch company Disky issued a two-CD set entitled Original Gold, with four tracks from the album: "A Foggy Day in London Town", "April in Paris", "The Man That Got Away" and "They Can't Take That Away from Me", with all being previously unavailable on CD at the time.
+EMI at Abbey Road in London provided the mono masters, instead of stereo, for this release.
+Unlike other artists, such as Cliff Richard and the Beatles, EMI did not re-issue any complete Shirley Bassey album in mono on CD.
+The stereo version of the album was issued on CD in 1999 by EMI.